Saeedboushakra/eslint-plugin-007/README.md

     'neo-technologies/if-max-lines': [2, { maxLines: 8 } ],
   }
 ```
+## Details
+This plugin is to Enforce best Coding Guidelines

-## Note
+## Rules
- maxlines is the number of maximum lines allowed for control statments.
-The Value of maxlines must be greater than 0.
+if-max-lines is to enforce max lines in a control statement